onqtam/headjack/docs/quotes_and_notes/BOOK_QUOTES.md

 > ... we cannot avoid making ethical choices and ... many of these have significant consequences for our ultimate survival and reproductive success...
 >
 > ...
 Three of the major aspects of this new paradigm, to reiterate, are synergy, cybernetics, and bioeconomics.
 More important, in this paradigm, selfish genes are the servants, not the masters..." - [Holistic Darwinism: Synergy, Cybernetics, and the Bioeconomics of Evolution, by Peter A. Corning](https://www.goodreads.com/book/show/864864.Holistic_Darwinism)

-> "We cannot *predict* history but we can *make* it; and we can *make* evolution.
-More: we cannot avoid making evolution.
-Every reform deliberately instituted in the structure of society changes both history and the selective forces that affect evolution—though evolution may be the farthest thing from our minds as reformers.
-We are not free to avoid producing evolution; we are only free to close our eyes to what we are doing." - [Garrett Hardin]()
-Garrett Hardin (1972, p.
-360) “Genetic Consequences of Cultural Decisions in the Realm of Population.”
-Social Biology 19 (4):350–61.

 > "" - [Holistic Darwinism: Synergy, Cybernetics, and the Bioeconomics of Evolution, by Peter A. Corning](https://www.goodreads.com/book/show/864864.Holistic_Darwinism)